hellohubs/uganda-manual/troubleshooting/charge_controller.md

-Charge Controller NOT charging: Symptoms are there IS sun and NO led lights.
+Charge Controller NOT charging
 ===========================================================================

+## Symptoms are there IS sun and NO led lights.

 Before you start, double check all breakers to make sure NONE are tripping.
 If one is tripping, there is a system fault that needs to be addressed.
 Turn OFF the system breaker before proceeding with the following workflow.